wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.7 =
+= 1.8 =
 * Recommended but not mandatory

 == How to Use The Plugin ==

-The Flickr show is inserted into a post or a widget using the slickr-flickr short code
+The Flickr show is inserted into a post or a widget using the slickr-flickr short code.

-For example to show my pictures from Flickr that have been tagged with "bahamas" I would use : [slickr-flickr tag="bahamas"]
+For example, to show my pictures from Flickr that have been tagged with "bahamas" I use : [slickr-flickr tag="bahamas"]

-The Slickr Flickr Attributes (Parameters) are as follows: only the "tag" parameter is required

-* tag - identifies what photos to display
-* tagmode - set to ANY for fetching photos with different tags (default is ALL)
-* items - maximum number photos to display in the gallery or slideshow (default is 20)
-* type - gallery or slideshow (default is gallery)
-* orientation - landscape or portrait (default is landscape)
-* size - small, medium, large or original (default is medium)
-* captions - whether captions are on or off (default is on)
-* delay - delay in seconds between each image in the slide show (default is 5)
-* start - number of the first slide or 'random' for a random start (default is 1)
-* link - url to visit on clicking slideshow (optional)
-* id - the Flickr ID of the user (default is set up in the admin panel)
-* group - set to 'y' if the Flickr id belongs to a group and not a user (default is n)
-* attribution - credit the photographer (optional)
-* sort - sort order of photos (optional)
-* direction - sort order of photos (optional)
-* descriptions - show descriptions beneath title on the lightbox - on or off (optional)
-* flickr_link - include a link to the photo on Flickr on the lightbox - on or off (optional)
-* photos_per_row - limit the number of photos per row in the gallery (optional)

-You can set the parameters on each individual slideshow or set default values using the Admin Settings.
+For the full list of Slickr Flickr parameters go to http://slickr-flickr.diywebmastery.com/56/how-to-use-slickr-flickr-to-create-a-slideshow-or-gallery/

 == How to Set Up The Plugin Defaults ==